 For example, the National Commission on Fiscal Responsibility and Reform -- better known as Simpson-Bowles -- proposed a tax reform plan that would cap annual "tax-preferred contributions to [the] lower of $20,000 or 20% of income."
 The Employee Benefits Research Institute (EBRI) calculated the impact of that proposal and another debt-and-deficit reduction blueprint by William Gale, economist at Brookings Institution in Modifying the Federal Tax Treatment of 401(k) Plan Contributions: Projected Impact on Participant Account Balances.
 The result:

 The response -- a combination of plan sponsor reaction and participant response -- is strongly tied to plan size, with participants in smaller plans likely to experience deeper average reductions in 401(k) balances, according to EBRI’s baseline analysis.
-For plans with less than $10 million in assets, participant balances at Social Security normal retirement age for workers currently ages 26-35 could decline between 23-40 percent, depending on the size of the plan and income of the participant.Comprehensive tax reform isn't going to be easy.
+For plans with less than $10 million in assets, participant balances at Social Security normal retirement age for workers currently ages 26-35 could decline between 23-40 percent, depending on the size of the plan and income of the participant.

 The Wall Street Journal reports that an independent insurance agent was ordered to spend 90 days in jail for selling an "indexed" annuity to an 83-year-old woman who prosecutors alleged had shown signs of dementia.
 Annuity Case Chills Insurance Agents focuses on the impact the ruling is having on the industry.

 I'm not a fan of indexed annuities.
 The product is too complex and opaque.
 However, the article reminded me of a much more troubling trend: Older people and their money.
 It's difficult to figure out how to protect older people when they're independent and competent in many aspects of their lives, yet they're easily overwhelmed and taken advantage of when it comes to financial products.
 The wishes of competent older people should be heeded and respected.
 Yet subtle signs of deterioration show up early with money, a concern powerfully illustrated in this New York Times article, Money Woes Can Be Early Clue to Alzheimer's.
 How can we protect their finances of the elderly without taking away their independence?

-Good sign for the economy, but ...Bloomberg reports that the Top Money Funds Doubled French Bank Holdings Last Month.
+Bloomberg reports that the Top Money Funds Doubled French Bank Holdings Last Month.

 The 10 biggest prime U.S. money market mutual funds more than doubled their holdings in French banks in February, as lending from the European Central Bank bolstered investor confidence.
 French bank holdings rose to $18.2 billion from $8.8 billion in the month, according to data compiled and published in today’s Bloomberg Risk newsletter.
 Funds run by New York- based JPMorgan Chase & Co.
 (JPM) and Boston’s Fidelity Investments accounted for one-third of the total increase.

 Shopping for a long-term care insurance policy?
 It's going to cost you more.
 According to the 2012 National Long-Term Care Insurance Price Index published by the American Association for Long-Term Care Insurance, prices for policies currently being offered are between 6 percent and 17 percent higher than comparable coverage a year ago.